bluesky-social/feed-generator/README.md

 - The PDS sends a `getFeedSkeleton` request to the service endpoint declared in the Feed Generator's DID doc
   - This request is authenticated by a JWT signed by the user's repo signing key
 - The Feed Generator returns a skeleton of the feed to the user's PDS
-- The PDS hydrates the feed (user info, post contents, aggregates, etc)
+- The PDS hydrates the feed (user info, post contents, aggregates, etc.)
-  - In the future, the PDS will hydrate the feed with the help of an App View, but for now the PDS handles hydration itself
+  - In the future, the PDS will hydrate the feed with the help of an App View, but for now, the PDS handles hydration itself
 - The PDS returns the hydrated feed to the user

 For users, this should feel like visiting a page in the app.
 Once they subscribe to a custom algorithm, it will appear in their home interface as one of their available feeds.

 ## Getting Started

-We've set up this simple server with SQLite to store & query data.
+We've set up this simple server with SQLite to store and query data.
 Feel free to switch this out for whichever database you prefer.

-Next you will need to do two things:
+Next, you will need to do two things:

 1. Implement indexing logic in `src/subscription.ts`.

-   This will subscribe to the repo subscription stream on startup, parse events & index them according to your provided logic.
+   This will subscribe to the repo subscription stream on startup, parse events and index them according to your provided logic.

 2. Implement feed generation logic in `src/algos`

    For inspiration, we've provided a very simple feed algorithm (`whats-alf`) that returns all posts related to the titular character of the TV show ALF.

    You can either edit it or add another algorithm alongside it.
-The types are in place an dyou will just need to return something that satisfies the `SkeletonFeedPost[]` type.
+The types are in place, and you will just need to return something that satisfies the `SkeletonFeedPost[]` type.

 We've taken care of setting this server up with a did:web.
 However, you're free to switch this out for did:plc if you like - you may want to if you expect this Feed Generator to be long-standing and possibly migrating domains.

 ### Publishing your feed

-To publish your feed, go to the script at `scripts/publishFeedGen.ts` & fill in the variables at the top.
-Examples are included and some are optional.
+To publish your feed, go to the script at `scripts/publishFeedGen.ts` and fill in the variables at the top.
+Examples are included, and some are optional.
 To publish your feed generator, simply run `yarn publishFeed`.

-To update your feed's display data (name, avatar, description, etc), just update the relevant variables & re-run the script.
+To update your feed's display data (name, avatar, description, etc.), just update the relevant variables and re-run the script.

 After successfully running the script, you should be able to see your feed from within the app, as well as share it by embedding a link in a post (similar to a quote post).